-COURSE A.-Cæsar's Gallic War, Books IV-VII.
-Lectures: on the life of Cæsar and Roman Military art.
-Study by maps and charts of Cæsar's campaigns.
-Virgil's Æneid, Books I and II.
+COURSE A.-Virgil's Æneid Books, Books I-VI.
 Study of Latin versification, with special attention to the Hexameter.
-Lectures on the life of Virgil During the year attention is given to a careful and systematic development of Latin syntax, in which a daily study of the Grammar is required.
+Lectures on the life of Virgil.
+During the year attention is given to a careful and systematic development of Latin syntax, in which a daily study of the Grammar is required.
 Latin Composition is continued.